-We consider a specific way of bipartite entangled state assembly to generate the GHZ state: We assume there is a center node, which will share bipartite entanglement with other nodes.
-Therefore, for the nodes which fail to establish entangled link with the center node, they will remain separable from other nodes, while all the nodes that successfully share entangled link with the center node will be entangled together.
-Let $\mathcal{N}$ s.t. $\vert\mathcal{N}\vert=d$ be the index set of all sensor noes, and $\mathcal{C}$ be the index set for the nodes which remain isolated, thus the set difference $\mathcal{N}\setminus\mathcal{C}$ denotes the index set of nodes that will be entangled.
-For the objective parameter to estimate $\theta_1=\sum_{i\in\mathcal{N}}x_i/\sqrt{d}$, it can be rewritten as:
+The probe state is generated through assembling bipartite entangled states, and in real quantum networks it is possible that some bipartite entangled states are not successfully generated within certain attempts.
+We consider a specific way of bipartite entangled state assembly to generate the GHZ state: A center node will share bipartite entanglement with other nodes.
+Therefore, the nodes which fail to establish entangled link with the center node will remain separable from other nodes, while all the nodes that successfully share entangled link with the center node will be entangled together.
+Let $\mathcal{N}$ s.t. $\vert\mathcal{N}\vert=d$ be the index set of all sensor nodes, and $\mathcal{C}$ be the index set for the nodes which remain isolated, thus the set difference $\mathcal{N}\setminus\mathcal{C}$ denotes the index set of nodes that will be entangled.
+The objective parameter to estimate $\theta_1=\sum_{i\in\mathcal{N}}x_i/\sqrt{d}$ can be rewritten as

 where the second term is proportional to the average of local parameters on all the nodes that are entangled, $\theta'_1$.
 When not all sensor nodes are entangled, we consider that the sensor network will use the following hybrid strategy: The isolated nodes use local probe state to estimate the local parameters $x_i, i\in\mathcal{C}$ individually, while the entangled nodes use a globally entangled probe state to estimate $\theta'_1$.
-Then according to propagation of errors, we have the variance of estimating $\theta$ by such a hybrid strategy as:
+Then according to propagation of errors, we have the variance of estimating $\theta$ by such a hybrid strategy as